II-KA/COMP.SE.140/README.md

 #### Difficulties

-I had trouble with the course-provided GitLab instance due to the self-signed certificate.
+I had trouble with the course-provided GitLab instance (could not push code to the repository), possibly due to the self-signed certificate.
 Thus, I decided not to use it and, instead, utilized GitLab's free trial and created a repository there.
 For clarification, I still registered my own GitLab runner and disabled shared runners for the project, as seen in the next picture.
 ![GitLab Project Runners](gitlab-runners.png)

 ### Amount of Effort Used